cdl-geneseo/geneseo-dictionary/C/Canine.md

 # Canine

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Canine

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 NN. sexual position otherwise referred to as &quot;doggy-style.&quot; As in &quot;She started out on top, and then we went canine for awhile.&quot; Only 5% of particants surveyed identified the term by this meaning, and when asked, had said it was a term associated with the Geneseo Men's Soccer or Lacrosse teams.